 Difference between Segregation and Bleeding

-It can be defined as separating out of the ingredients of the concrete mix so that the mix is no longer in homogeneous condition.
-It Separating out of coarser particles from the rest of the matrix Like Cement (cement slurry), Sand, etc.
+It can be defined as separating out the ingredients of the concrete mix so that the mix is no longer in a homogeneous condition.
+It Separates out of coarser particles from the rest of the matrix Like Cement (cement slurry), Sand, etc.

 Cause of Segregation

 1) Segregation depends upon handling, transportation, and placing

 2) More workability i.e. slump value means susceptible to segregation.

 3) Dropping concrete from heights will result in segregation

 4) Insufficient mixed concrete with excess water is prone to segregation.

 5) Excess vibration i.e. vibration for long time results ins in segregation.

 6) Segregation may also occur when we use a vibration needle to spread a heap of concrete.